The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

 \section{Introduction}

 Gradient descent and its variants are often used to train machine learning models, and these algorithms have led to impressive results in many different applications.
-These include the problems of training neural networks for tasks such as representation learning \citep{nlnca,lee2009}, image classification \citep{hintonscience,imagenet}, scene labeling \citep{farabet2013}, and multimodal signal processing \citep{srivastava2014multimodal}, just to name a few.
+These include training neural networks for tasks such as representation learning \citep{nlnca,lee2009}, image classification \citep{hintonscience,imagenet}, scene labeling \citep{farabet2013}, and multimodal signal processing \citep{srivastava2014multimodal}, just to name a few.
 In each case, these systems employ some form gradient based optimization, and the algorithm settings must be carefully tuned to guarantee success.
 For example, choosing small step-sizes leads to slow optimization, and step-sizes that are too large result in unstable algorithm behavior.
 Therefore it would be useful to have a theory that provides a rule for the step-sizes and other settings that guarantees the success of optimization.

-Existing approaches to the analysis of gradient descent for nonconvex functions, some of which are reviewed below, utilize bounds on one or more derivatives of the objective function in order to obtain non-asymptotic guarantees.
-For example, if the objective has a Lipschitz continuous gradient, with Lipschitz constant $L$, then gradient descent with a step-size of $1/L$ is guaranteed to find approximate stationary points\cite[Section~1.2.3]{nesterov2013introductory}.
-However, it is doubtful that this approach can be applied to multi-layer neural networks, since there are very simple neural network training problems where the objective function does not admit global bounds on its second (or third) derivatives.
-In Section \ref{funsect} we present an example of a training problem of this type.
+A common assumption in analyses of gradient descent for non-convex functions, some of which are reviewed below in Section \ref{sect:rel-wrk}, is Lipschitz continuity of the gradient of the objective function, or related criteria.
+This assumption, also termed ``gradient smoothness'' or simply ``smoothness'', typically states that the objective function has a Lipschitz gradient.
+Assuming the function is twice continuously differentiable, this is equivalent to requiring that the second derivative is bounded.
+For example, if the objective has a Lipschitz continuous gradient, with Lipschitz constant $L$, then gradient descent with a step-size of $1/L$ is guaranteed to find approximate stationary points \cite[Section~1.2.3]{nesterov2013introductory}.
+However, it is doubtful that this approach to the analysis can be applied to multi-layer neural networks, since there are very simple neural network training problems where the objective function does not have a Lipschitz continuous gradient.
+In Section \ref{funsect} we present an example problem of this type.